CharuManivannan/Generalization---an-issue-in-Sketch-map-alignment/README.md

 The analysis presented in the paper is the comparison of these results in the output folder and the results from the participants in the previous study (folder - results from participants).

- On successful running of the script, you should be able to get two results .
-One is the pabak analysis for sketch map and the other is for metric map.
-Both of these values are found in Table 8 of the paper.